la-jarre-a-son/midi-jar/README.md

 To use it, route your MIDI devices to the internal `chord-display` output.

+### Music Notation

+You can enable displaying the standard music notation in Chord Display.

+It is implemented with [VexFlow](https://github.com/0xfe/vexflow) and supports displaying notes in any major Key.

+NOTE: Key signature that would have more than 7 alterations will be changed automatically to the equivalent major key (e.g. `G#` will produce a key signature of `Ab`).

+**
+DISCLAIMER: As i am not really into reading and writing music, Chord Display notation could be wrong...
+If so, do not hesitate to post an issue.
+**

 ### Customize in Settings

-Piano rendering is customizable in the Settings:
+Chord Display rendering is customizable in the Settings:

+- Fundamentals:
+  - Key Signature
+  - Accidentals (when in C Key): displays `flats` ♭ or `sharps` ♯
+- Keyboard:
   - Theme:
     - `classic` - a classical looking piano
-  - `flat` -a simplified version on a single row
+    - `flat` - a simplified version on a single row
   - Keyboard size: start & end note
-- Accidentals: display `flats` ♭ or `sharps` ♯
+  - Colors: blacks and whites, and pressed notes.
+  - Enabling some infos on the piano:
+    - `key names` - name of the notes
+    - `chord degrees` - degrees of each note of the detecterd chord
+    - `tonic` - a little dot on the chord tonic
-- Enabling infos:
+- Enabling elements:
   - `chord` - the detected chord
+  - `notation` - the music notation of the played notes
   - `piano` - a keyboard displaying your played notes
   - `alternative chords` - a list of other detected chord names if any
-  - `key names` - name of the notes on the piano
-  - `chord degrees` - degrees of each note of the detecterd chord on the piano
-  - `tonic` - a little dot on the chord tonic on the piano
-- Colors: blacks and whites, and pressed notes.

 ### Customize via CSS